amireh/timetastic/README.md

 Timetastic will handle the proper wrapping of dates, it should never throw an Out of Range argument error or so.

+### Eww, you're polluting Fixnum!

+Yes!
+And I find it totally sensible to do in this case as it is a truly convenient interface and makes for a good read.
+Besides, I tried to keep it to a minimum by moving some of the less commonly used ops into the `Timetastic` module itself.

 ## Legal stuff